Strategies to Minimize Tax Burdens on Mission Expenses

 With strategic planning, you can reduce your tax liability during your mission.
 Many individuals have pre-tax funds in IRAs and 401(k)s, tax-free money in Roth IRAs, and after-tax money that may have unrealized gains.
 Consider these strategies:

 1. Donor Advised Fund: If you anticipate a higher income in the last few years of working due to buy-outs, stock options, or other windfalls, consider contributing to a Donor Advised Fund with the Deseret Trust Company.
-This allows you to claim a charitable donation in a high-tax year and direct the funds to your mission later when your income is lower, and you are on your way to serve.
+This allows you to claim a charitable donation in a higher-tax year and direct the funds to your mission later when your income is lower and you are on your way to serve.
+Making this contribution before you retire could save you up to $10k in taxes compared to paying those mission costs in lower-income years.

 Expert Financial Guidance